Fixed-gear bicycle: Competition

 There are many forms of competition using a fixed gear bike, most of the competitions being track races.
 Formal track races most often take place in a velodrome, a circular track that is constructed of concrete or wood and can be indoor or outdoor.
 Race types such as common scratch races or more complex omnium races take place in these arenas.

 Keirin is a form of motor-paced cycle racing on a track with fixed-gear bicycle that meet a strict system of standards.

 Moreover, bike messengers and other urban riders may ride fixed gear bicycles in alleycat races, which are normally held in city streets, including New York City's famous fixed-gear-only race Monstertrack alleycat.
-Similarly, Wolfpack Hustle began in 2005 simply as ride bringing together fast-paced bicycle riders with the common love for riding and has expanded to an internationally known race series that takes place in Los Angeles, California.
-The group has managed to receive sponsorships from several well-known companies including Castelli, which is an over-130-year-old Italian cycling clothing brand, helping spread interest and knowledge about the group and the races they hold.
-In San Francisco, California, Red Bull holds Red Bull Ride + Style events, which bring together both track and freestyle fixed-gear riders from around the world for competitions.
+Wolfpack Hustle began in 2005 as a ride bringing together faster cyclists with the common love for riding.
+The group ride later expanded to an internationally known race series that takes place in Los Angeles, California.
+The group has managed to receive sponsorships from several well-known companies including Castelli, a bicycle apparel manufacturer, helping spread interest and knowledge about the group and the races they hold.
+In San Francisco, California, Red Bull at one point held Red Bull Ride + Style events, which brought together both track and freestyle fixed-gear riders from around the world for competitions.

 There are also events based on messenger racing, such as Mixpression, which has been held nine times in Tokyo.
-Trick demonstrations have been held since the late 1800s in the US and Europe; while they continued into a competitive form in Europe (artistic cycling), subsequent to the recent widespread popularity and advancement of fixed gear bikes, trick competitions have also now established themselves at venues in the US and Asia.
+Trick demonstrations have been held since the late 1800s in the U.S. and Europe; while they continued into a competitive form in Europe (artistic cycling), subsequent to the recent widespread popularity of fixed gear bikes, trick competitions have expanded to the U.S. and Asia.
 European competitions include solo and team balletic movements on a controlled, flat surface; US and Asian competitions often include "park" and "flatland" styles and venues, a la BMX.
 Other competitions include games of "foot down" and bike polo.

-In 2006, Adventures for the Cure made a documentary film on riding across the United States on fixed gears; they repeated this feat as a 4-man team at the 2008 Race Across America.
+In 2006, Adventures for the Cure made a documentary film about riding across the United States on fixed gears; they repeated this feat as a 4-man team at the 2008 Race Across America.

-Fixed gear riders sharing the specific philosophy are also seen at the Single Speed World Championships.
+Fixed-gear riders are also seen at the Single Speed World Championships.